yasar-27014/Natural-Language-Interface-For-E-commerce-Infrastructure/README.md

 How it works in one line:

-Your input → converted to lowercase → checked against keyword list → matching reply is shown
+Your input → converted to lowercase → checked against keyword list → matching reply is shown To open the Streamlit website chatbot: python -m streamlit run app.py

-Commands
-To open the Streamlit website chatbot: bashpython -m streamlit run app.py
 To open the terminal chatbot:
-bashpython chatbot.py
+python chatbot.py